tesa1/Hi-ChIP_analysis/README.md

 ## Installation and use of hichipper for HiC-Pro results ##

 Steps for analyzing of Hi-ChIP data from HiC Pro using hichipper using a sample manifest file (.yaml).
+Hichipper uses macs2 to call peaks.
+I generated peaks using the Mubach method (i.e. EACH,ALL).
 Using called peaks and restriction fragment locations as input and the output from HiC-Pro output that can be used to:
   - Determine library quality
   - Visualize loops with strength and confidence metrics